hp4k1h5/agora/README.md

 Though it is not recommended, you can set `config.json` value `"alpacaAccountType"` to "live" if you wish to trade real-money with agora.
 The default value is "paper".
-If you have entered "live" account keys, you will need to see the value of `"alpacaAccountType"` to "live" in order for them to work.
+If you have entered "live" account keys, you will need to set the value of `"alpacaAccountType"` to "live" in order for them to work.

 Also see [alpaca config](docs/example-configs/alpaca.json) for a sample